Library & Resource Centre

 The school stationery shop is based in the Library.
 Students may visit the shop anytime to buy everything from pens and pencils to exam packs.

-The school Library staff are always on hand to assist with finding reading material, information and with homework.
+The school Library staff is always on hand to assist with finding reading material, information and with homework.